 After crossing the river, the e-bike tour now leads through the valley landscape of the Regnitz into the World Heritage Site of Bamberg, which impresses from afar with its magnificent cityscape.

-Through the district of Bug and across the lock of the Main-Danube Canal, you reach the Hain in Bamberg, a spacious landscape park, and finally arrive at the tourist information office in the heart of the old town next to Geyerswörth Castle.
+Through the Bug district and across the lock of the Main-Danube Canal, you reach the Hain in Bamberg, an extensive landscape park, and finally arrive at the tourist information centre in the heart of the old town next to Geyerswörth Castle.

-From here, the city ensemble, which is a World Heritage Site, and its splendour can be easily explored on foot.
+From here, you can easily explore the World Heritage-listed city ensemble and its splendour on foot.

-The cathedral, the Alte Hofhaltung, the Böttingerhaus and the town hall washed by the Regnitz River or the row of houses called "Little Venice" are particularly spectacular attractions.
-Over 1,000 houses are listed here.
+The cathedral, the Alte Hofhaltung, the Böttingerhaus, the town hall surrounded by the Regnitz river and the row of houses known as "Little Venice" are particularly spectacular attractions.
+Over 1,000 houses are listed buildings here.

-Bamberg's oldest inn, "Zum Sternla" (since 1380), can be found in Bamberg's Inselstadt, Lange Straße 46.
-Well fortified, it's only a few minutes by bike from here to Bamberg's railway station.
+Bamberg's oldest inn, "Zum Sternla" (since 1380), can be found in Bamberg's island town, Lange Straße 46.
+Well fortified, it is only a few minutes by bike from here to Bamberg railway station.

 Tour map